-Learn how much loose leaf tea you need for each cup of water you’re brewing, plus the tools and quick tricks that’ll make steeping every kind of loose tea a breeze!
+Learn how much loose leaf tea you need to use for one cup of water, plus the tools and quick tricks that’ll make steeping every kind of loose tea a breeze!

-Before you start steeping, make sure you have your loose tea handy, a way to heat up water, plus your favorite cup and way to strain tea.
+Before you start steeping, make sure you have your loose tea handy, a way to heat up water, plus your favorite cup and tea infuser.
 A set of measuring spoons will also be helpful, but don’t worry if you don’t have a set handy - there are other ways to measure tea without measuring spoons.

-When brewing loose leaf tea, it’s helpful to have a tea infuser for simple steeping and easy clean-up.
-There are several types of infusers you can use to match your particular steeping need, whether you like to make a single cup at a time or several servings in one go.
-This gold star infuser is perfect for making a single cup and functions as a reusable tea bag.
-Or, if you don’t want any clean-up at all you can put your own loose tea in these biodegradable paper filters and throw them away or compost them after you’re done steeping.
+When brewing loose leaf tea, it’s helpful to have a tea filter for simple steeping and easy clean-up.
+There are several types of filters, steepers, and infusers you can use to match your particular steeping need, whether you like to make a single cup at a time or several servings in one go.
+This gold star infuser is perfect for measurring how much loose tea to use per cup and functions as a reusable tea bag.
+Or, if you don’t want any clean-up at all you can put your own loose tea in these biodegradable paper filters and throw them away or compost them after you’re done steeping!

 Sips by is a personalized tea discovery subscription.
 Each month, we match tea drinkers across the U.S. with delicious teas from over 150 global tea brands that we’re sure they’ll love.
 Members receive 4 teas chosen just for them in every box.
 Learn more here.